Folding bicycle: History

+The origins of the first folding bicycle can be traced back to William Grout who is regarded as the inventor of the first folding bicycle in 1878.
+The first folding bicycle patent was filed by an American inventor, Emmit G. Latta on September 16, 1887.
 Military interest in bicycles arose in the 1890s, and the French army and others deployed folding bikes for bicycle infantry use.
 In 1900, Mikael Pedersen developed for the British army a folding version of his Pedersen bicycle that weighed 15 lbs and had 24 in wheels.
 It included a rifle rack and was used in the Second Boer War.

 In 1941, during the Second World War, the British War Office called for a machine that weighed less than 23 lbs (this was not achieved - the final weight was about 32 lbs) and would withstand being dropped by parachute.
 In response, the Birmingham Small Arms Company (BSA) developed a folding bicycle small enough to be taken in small gliders or on parachute jumps from aircraft.

 This British WWII Airborne BSA folding bicycle was rigged so that, when parachuted, the handlebars and seat were the first parts to hit the ground (as bent wheels would disable the bike).
 BSA abandoned the traditional diamond bicycle design as too weak for the shock and instead made an elliptical frame of twin parallel tubes, one forming the top tube and seat stays, and the other the chainstay and down tube.
 The hinges were in front of the bottom bracket and in the corresponding position in front of the saddle, fastened by wing nuts.
 The peg pedals could be pushed in to avoid snagging and further reduce the space occupied during transit.

 From 1942 to 1945, the British WWII Airborne BSA folding bicycle was used by British & Commonwealth airborne troops, Commandos, and some infantry regiments; some were also used as run-abouts on military bases.
 The bicycle was used by British paratroopers, Commandos, and second-wave infantry units on the D-Day landings and at the Battle of Arnhem.

 The 1970s saw increased interest in the folding bike, and the popular Raleigh Twenty and Bickerton Portable have become the iconic folders of their decade.
 It was, however, the early 1980s that can be said to have marked the birth of the modern, compact folding bicycle, with competing models from Brompton and Dahon.
 Founded in 1982, by inventor and physicist Dr. David Hon and his brother Henry Hon, Dahon has grown to become the world's largest manufacturer of folding bikes, with a two-thirds marketshare in 2006.
+Dahon, the biggest producer, has had the most influence on the market, with dozens of its 300+ patents having now become commonplace in the industry.